Overtime (sports): Other professional football leagues

-The Arena Football League and NFL Europe used a variant in which each team is guaranteed one possession.
+The Arena Football League & NFL Europe used a variant in which each team is guaranteed one possession.
 Whoever is leading after one possession won the game; if the teams remain tied after one possession, the game went to sudden death.
 This procedure was used by the second United Football League in its inaugural 2009 season.
 This included both games of all semifinals series.
 All overtime periods thereafter were true sudden death periods.
+Today just Arena Football One uses this.

 The short-lived World Football League, for its inaugural 1974 season (the same year the NFL established sudden death in the regular season), used a fifteen-minute quarter of extra time, divided into two halves.
 It was not sudden death.

 The New York Pro Football League, a 1910s-era league that eventually had several of its teams join the NFL, used the replay to settle ties in its playoff tournament.
 The replay was used in the 1919 tournament to decide the championship between the Buffalo Prospects and the Rochester Jeffersons.
 The teams had played to a tie on Thanksgiving; Buffalo won the replay 20–0 to win the championship.

 The current United Football League settles ties this way: teams will try three rounds of 2-point conversions from the 5-yard line.
 Coin toss is called by the visiting team; the winner of the toss can choose to possess the ball first or defend.
 Whoever scores the most points after three rounds wins it; otherwise, teams play sudden-death rounds until one team scores.
 One timeout can be called per overtime round.